Skip to main content

 Filtering and saving a View

-Filtering on the Single Project Report.
+Filtering on a Single Project Report.

 Export your data